misterabdul/DoctrineDataFixtureModule/README.md

-# DoctrineDataFixture Module for Zend Framework 3
+# DoctrineDataFixture Module for Laminas

-This is fork from [Houndog/DoctrineDataFixtureModule](https://github.com/Hounddog/DoctrineDataFixtureModule).
-This repository crreated caused by the old repo still using old Doctrine version and old Zend Event Manager, Module Manager and Service Manager (Zend Framework 2).
+This is fork from [Aqilix/DoctrineDataFixtureModule](https://github.com/aqilix/DoctrineDataFixtureModule).
+This repository created caused by the old repo still using old Doctrine version and old Zend Event Manager, Module Manager and Service Manager (Zend Framework 3).

 ## Introduction

-The DoctrineDataFixtureModule module intends to integrate Doctrine 2 data-fixture with Zend Framework 3 quickly and easily.
+The DoctrineDataFixtureModule module intends to integrate Doctrine 2 data-fixture with Laminas quickly and easily.
 The following features are intended to work out of the box:

 - Doctrine ORM support
 - Multiple ORM entity managers
 - Multiple DBAL connections
 - Support reuse existing PDO connections in DBAL

 ## Installation